nekeal/ansible-role-docker-app/README.md

 These vars define minimal configuration for `docker_login` module.
 If you want to use this functionality you must explicitly define `docker_registry_state`.
 This role currently supports only login to single registry.
-Howewer you can specify any attribute allowed by `docker_login` according to the following rule
+However you can specify any attribute allowed by `docker_login` according to the following rule

 `docker_registry_<attribute_name>`